What kind of investor are you? Do you buy and pray for the price to rise, or do you put more thought and research into it?

 Hodlers; because they get a free digital wallet, with 98% of funds stored in a secure offline cold storage.
 They can also buy cryptocurrencies directly with euro and send the coins to their private wallet for long-term storage.
 In that sense, Kriptomat can be seen as a fiat gateway and personal crypto bank account.

 Traders and early adopters are also welcome, but it is likely that they entered the world of cryptocurrencies before we even opened our doors to the public.
-Learn more about the differences between an exchange and a trading platform.

 Disclaimer: Our blog posts do not represent an investment advice and nothing in them should be construed as investment advice.
 Blogs merely provide information and education for the interested public.